If you want to use equity to purchase then you need to understand your borrowing power.

 Now there are a few options; you can get finance approved at your current bank.
 This means using your equity and income to get pre-approval and that your properties will be cross-secured.
 You can read more about that here - it is not always the best thing because you’re more at risk of losing your properties if anything goes wrong.

-Another option is to get a revolving credit for the deposit required for the investment property - as an example, let’s say you have a $200,000 mortgage and a $1.6mn house.
+Another option is to get a revolving credit for the deposit required for the investment property - as an example, let’s say you have a $200,000 mortgage and a $1.6mn house and you want to buy a $1mn investment property.
 You can in most cases use up to 80% lending on your owner occupied property.
 So in this case your lending can increase up to $1,280,000 ($1.6mn x 0.80) but only if your income supports this lending.
 So you will have just over $1mn equity to go and buy another property that is 100% financed or…

 The trick is often to consider a refinance of your current mortgage onto a lower interest rate and realise a higher valuation on the existing home.
 This will get you some cashback also.
+You might also consider restructuring or rebalancing your mortgage at the same time.
 This will help you get debt free faster or reduce your existing mortgage repayments while also re-valuing your property to increase your potential borrowing as a deposit for the second or third property (make sure you consider using a different bank as not to keep all of your eggs in one basket).
 The aim is to buy another property without needing any savings.
+Do not be afraid to extend your mortgage term again if required to free up some more borrowing power if this is the best way to get another property.

 Your bank is NOT going to call you and say: “Hey, would you like a lower rate?”, because they would lose money…

-Most of our clients save at least $3,000 in less than 12 months.
+Most of our clients save over $3,000 in less than 12 months by following our advice.
 A recent client of ours (a fireman) in Palmerston North is saving $22,845 over the next three years because he took our advice after a quick mortgage review.
 You can get free mortgage advice because banks pay our fees (don’t worry though we work for you, not for the bank).
 See how much you could save with a lower interest rate using our refinance calculator.

 The best way to buy a second home in New Zealand, and what the bank won’t tell you…

 Here’s a real world example: Patrick purchased a house three years ago for $438,000 with a 20% deposit making his mortgage around $350,000.
-In the last three years, Patrick has made the repayments to his mortgage, and his equity has grown from 20% to 25% by reducing his mortgage to about $330,000.
+In the last three years, Patrick has made the repayments to his mortgage and completed some renovations, and his equity has grown from 20% to 25% by reducing his mortgage to about $330,000.
 He then got a revaluation on his property and found that it’s now worth $830,000 meaning his equity has increased significantly and is now closer to 61% (because the mortgage amount is smaller in proportion to the house value).
-The way to work this out for your own situation is to take the house value and minus the mortgage amount and divide this number by the house value again.
-Multiply that figure to get your equity. $830,000 – $330,000 / $830,000 x 100 = 60% Equity
+So he decided to buy another property.
+He can increase lending up to 80% on the $830,000 property meaning his has $334,000 of usable equity (plus the borrowing power for new lending).

 Now in theory, Patrick should be able to borrow up to 80% of the value of his primary home (80% of $830,000 is $664,000).
 He will keep 20% of his equity in his home to meet the reserve bank's LVR limits.
-His mortgage is $330,000 which means he can borrow another $334,000 into his bank account as revolving credit to help with the deposit on another home or investment property (or for renovations, holidays, etc).
+Using Patrick’s income and expense details, we showed him how to by another $800,000 property.

 Once we know more about your current situation the strategies of negative gearing, capital gains, cash yields, renovations and revaluations will be explained in detail to you.
 A video series is in production to help you with this too.
 Unlike the property tutors you hear advertised on the radio/TV, we give this advice to you and our clients for free… we know it’s in our clients’ best interests to have all of this information available.

-This makes sense because of the LVR limits imposed by the reserve bank on the big four Banks in New Zealand (ASB, BNZ, Westpac, ANZ).
+This makes sense because of the LVR limits imposed by the reserve bank on the big banks in New Zealand (ASB, BNZ, Westpac, ANZ, Kiwibank, etc).
 If you’re living in your most expensive property, you’ll be able to borrow up to 80% of its value.
-If you’re renting it out, you’ll only be able to borrow 60% of it’s value.
+If you’re renting it out, you’ll only be able to borrow 65% of it’s value.
 Your goal should be to know which situation is going to work best for you before you start shopping for your next property.